joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 ![Pin the zip along the edge](/img/patterns/theodore/instructions/step27b.png){.fs-row3}
 ![Sew in place](/img/patterns/theodore/instructions/step27c.png){.fs-row3}

 Place the right leg down with the good side up.
-Place the leg leg on top of it with the good side down.
+Place the leg on top of it with the good side down.

 With the crotch seams aligned, pin the zip along the edge of the fly piece with the good side of the zip down.